Blue Mountains Forest Plan Revision Overview

 Click Here for the Blue Mountains Forest Plan Revision DRAFT Documents, 1990 Forest Plans and Supporting Documentation

-The three national forests released the Proposed Revised Land Management Plan and DEIS on March 14, 2014 for a 90-day comment period.
-The comment period has been extended an additional 60 days, which means the comment period will end on August 15, 2014.
+The three national forests released the Proposed Revised Land Management Plan and DEIS on March 14, 2014 (Federal Register) for a 90-day comment period.
+The comment period was extended an additional 60 days, and ended on August 15, 2014 (Federal Register).

 The Proposed Revised Land Management Plan is based on the Preferred Alternative.
 Using public comments received during scoping, the team has been working with a co-convener group (established in 2004 involving county and state offices, and the Tribes) to develop the alternatives and analyze the environmental effects.
 The issues that were identified from the scoping comments include: access, economic and social well-being, livestock grazing and grazing land vegetation, old forest, preliminary administratively recommended wilderness areas, and ecological resilience (restoration).
 These issues were used to formulate the range of alternatives resulting in a DEIS and Proposed Revised Land Management Plan.